opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ## Workflow considerations

-You should take time to plan the process before making any changes to your cluster.
+Take time to plan the process before making any changes to your cluster.
 For example, consider how long the upgrade process will take.
 If your cluster is being used in production, how impactful is downtime?
-Do you have infrastructure in place to stand up the new cluster in a dev environment before you move it into production, or do you need to upgrade the hosts in-place?
+Do you have infrastructure in-place to stand up the new cluster in a testing or development environment before you move it into production, or do you need to upgrade the production hosts directly?
 The answers to questions like these will help you determine which upgrade path will work best in your environment.
 At a minimum, you should:

 - [Review breaking changes](#review-breaking-changes)
 - [Review the OpenSearch tools compatibility matrices](#review-the-opensearch-tools-compatibility-matrices)